daakia/daakia_vc_flutter_sdk/example/ios/README.md

 4. Do not modify the channel names.

 ### Special Note:
-> ⚠️ **This screen will not work on the iOS Simulator.
+> ⚠️ **This screen share will not work on the iOS Simulator.
 To test its functionality, you must use a real device.**